 Experiential Learning Clinics Put yourself in the driver's seat Hamline Law’s clinics are dedicated to putting you in leading roles as certified student attorneys.
 Clinic cases are chosen to maximize your interaction with clients and foster your control and responsibility for every aspect of representation.
 Because clinics are taught in classes with student-teacher ratios of no more than 8-1, you receive supervision and ongoing feedback from clinic professors who are both experienced practitioners and gifted mentors.
 Best of all, because of the number of clinic opportunities we offer, you can take advantage of the clinics most beneficial to your future.
 As a clinic student, you complete 70 hours of case work and participate in a two-hour weekly classroom component teaching the law and procedure in the clinic practice area, honing essential lawyering skills, exploring public policy issues, and encouraging you to reflect on your experiences.
 You draw on everything you have learned in law school -- substantive legal knowledge, lawyering skills, and ethics -- and integrate and apply those skills to complex real-world problems.
-Clinic offerings Hamline Law currently offers the following clinics: Child Advocacy Clinic Criminal Misdemeanor Clinic Employment Discrimination Mediation Clinic Health Law Clinic Innocence Clinic, in partnership with the Innocence Project of Minnesota Mediation Clinic Post-Conviction Clinic, in cooperation with the State Public Defender's Office Small Business/Nonprofit Clinic, in cooperation with Fredrikson & Byron law firm Registration The clinics have a unified application process that takes place prior to registration and helps direct you to the clinic that is most appropriate for you.
-With instructor's consent, students who have completed a clinic can serve as student directors of the completed clinic the following semester Current Students find out how to apply for clinics.
+Clinic offerings Hamline Law typically offers the following clinics (see Symplicity job posting #15352 for fall 2015 clinic offerings): Business Law Clinic Child Protection Clinic Child Advocacy Clinic Community Development Clinic Criminal Defense Clinic Employment Discrimination Mediation Representation Clinic Health Law Clinic Immigration Clinic Indian Law Impact Litigation Clinic Indian Law Tribal Code Drafting Clinic Innocence Clinic Intellectual Property Clinic Law & Psychiatry Clinic Legal Assistance to Minnesota Prisoners (LAMP) Clinic Legal Planning for Tax-Exempt Organizations and Low-Income Clients Clinic Mediation Clinic Postconviction Clinic Re-Entry Clinic Application Process Clinic Application Deadline: April 20, 2015.
+The clinics have a unified application process that takes place prior to registration and helps direct you to the clinic that is most appropriate for you.
+The clinic application form is available as a job listing in Symplicity.
+You can rank up to five clinics in order of your preference on the application form.
+Be prepared to present some general background information about your experience and why you are interested in the clinics you have chosen.
+Students are selected by the instructors for slots especially reserved for Hamline Law students.
+With instructor's consent, students who have completed a clinic can serve as student directors of the completed clinic the following semester.
+Current Students find out how to apply for clinics.